jmanthony3/Archimedes/docs/class/engr-725-001-continuum-mechanics.md

     $a_{ij}B_{kl}a_{lj} = B_{ij}'$ is incorrect because of $a_{lj}$ which must be $a_{jl}$ to make this a correct statement!

 !!! info
-    Since the stress tensor is a 2nd-rank tensor, the preceding expression may be used to derive the #Mohrs-Circle equations corresponding to a state of generalized #plane-stress.
+    Since the stress tensor is a 2nd-rank tensor, the preceding expression may be used to derive the [Mohr's Circle](engr-727-001-advanced-mechanics-of-materials/mohrs-circle.md) equations corresponding to a state of generalized [plane stress](engr-727-001-advanced-mechanics-of-materials/plane-stress.md).

 !!! example Vector Coordinate Transformation
     | ![](../../attachments/engr-725-001-continuum-mechanics/example_vector_coordinate_transformation_220831_182441_EST.png) |